 Transferring Files to and from Virtual Machines

-This page provides information on transferring files between different types of virtual machines which are provided by the SCS.
-Often times it is useful to be able to transfer files between the guest machine and the host machine.
-On this page you will find instructions for the following methods:
+This page provides information on transferring files between different types of virtual machines provided by the SCS.
+It is often useful to be able to transfer files between the guest machine and the host machine.
+On this page, you will find instructions for the following methods:

 - Creating a Shared Folder in VirtualBox

 - Managing Files with NextCloud